-While a hot vacation in the tropics, with lying on the beach, napping in the sun and taking dips in the ocean, seems like the ultimate holiday, some family members may prefer action, adventure and the natural thrills that come with surfing.
+Enjoy a hot vacation in the tropics, with lying on the beach, napping in the sun, taking dips in the ocean and surfing Oahu’s North Shore.
+Oahu’s North Shore is home to the famous Banzai Pipeline wave.
+While relaxation may seem like the ultimate holiday, some family members may prefer action, adventure and the natural thrills that come with surfing.

-If your family isn’t experienced enough to ride these massive waves, they can enjoy watching the experts do it instead.
+If your family isn’t experienced enough to ride these massive waves, watch the experts do it instead.
 Famed professional surfers regularly frequent this famous beach off Ehukai Park, sometimes riding the waves in competitive tournaments.

 Competitions include the Hawaiian Cup, Billabong and Vans Triple Crown of Surfing, which typically take place during the winter months.
 They carry big purses and are widely considered to be the “Super Bowl” of surfing.
 Visitors can also check out the nearby Sunset Beach and Waimea Bay, two places widely considered to be the birthplace of big wave surfing.
 The months of November to February typically produce the wildest surf, and local surf guides can find the best breaks around the island at any time of year.